jkuebart/amd-define/README.md

 There are certainly a lot of unimplemented features – in fact, everything that isn't mentioned above.
-For example, no normalisation is performed on module ID's, so names containing `.` or `..` elements will be treated incorrectly.
+For example, no normalisation is performed on module IDs, so names containing `.` or `..` elements will be treated incorrectly.
 Most notably missing are [loader plugins][PLUG].
 There's also no support for the special dependencies [`require`][REQ0] and [`module`][CJS].